Air pollution and car emissions

 Alfa Romeo Giulietta, 1.4-litre (2010-): emits 4.69g/km of CO

 Romeo, Romeo, quite a gassy Romeo.
-Produces four-and-a-half times the legal limit of CO.
+The Giulietta produces more than four and a half times the legal limit of CO.

 Nissan 370Z, 3.7-litre (2009-): emits 4.63g/km of CO